 But here’s the thing: Plant-based food companies are part of agriculture too.
 All real food starts with the ingredients that come from the ground.
 And farmers will grow whatever crops there is a market for.

-To address these questions, we hired a wonderful consultant, Carl Jorgensen, who became PBFA’s guide to the world of sustainable agriculture, to help us bridge this gap.
+To address these questions and bridge this gap, PBFA hired a wonderful consultant, Carl Jorgensen, who became PBFA’s guide to the world of sustainable agriculture.

-Carl has built a network of relationships in the ag community of the upper Midwest during the 25 years living in Iowa.
+Carl has built a network of relationships in the ag community of the upper Midwest over the course of 25 years.
 He has been an organic farm owner, certifier, retail food brand builder, and proponent of regenerative agriculture.
 With Carl’s help, PBFA launched an ambitious program to bring about systemic change in how the plant-based foods industry sources ingredients.

-Here is what Carl and I accomplished together in 2020:
+Here is what PBFA and Carl accomplished together in 2020:

 Identifying and Mapping Key Ingredients

 First, we identified the top ingredients used in plant-based foods, and where the crops used to make them are grown in the U.S. PBFA had conducted a comprehensive ingredient mapping project in 2019, which revealed that the top crops used to make plant-based ingredients are soybeans, dried peas, chickpeas, oats, and wheat.
 In the case of soybeans, ample domestic supplies indicate that imports are not a threat to American farmers.
 Like soybeans, the other key ingredients are best grown in the upper Midwest, from northeastern Colorado to Wyoming, Nebraska, North and South Dakota, Minnesota, Iowa, Wisconsin, Illinois, Michigan, and Indiana.

 Then we began speaking with member companies to launch pilot projects to test the economic and logistical feasibility of domestic sourcing as an alternative to imports.